Will-Banksy/Naughts-And-Crosses/README.md

 # Qt5 Naughts and Crosses

-Also known as Tic Tac Toe
+Also known as Tic Tac Toe.
+Implemented using the Qt5 widgets library.

+-- Complete and working/functional --

 ## Compile & Run